• Twitter Updates

 Today many feel compelled to text or email a person to schedule a call, and better yet to avert the call, since many view phone calls as an inefficient use of time, an interruption to their day.
 Nobody has a monopoly on busy, and this attitude about interruption and efficiency at the expense of building human relationships seems unkind.
 It also feels selfish to me, since these folks are just considering their preferences, not the other person’s.

 Email is often used to express emotions or feelings that people are too embarrassed to say.
 However, I think it’s better to confront the other person and clear things up over the telephone or better yet in person.
-I have received more rude emails, where people write things they would not have the nerve to say to my face or on the phone.
+I have received more rude emails, where people write things they would not have the nerve to say to my face or on the telephone.
 Another downfall of email is when it gets sent to too many people that don’t need to know or care about your communication.

 I also notice rudeness in LinkedIn comments, Twitter and Facebook, where there is one up man ship professionally, for example.
 I resent the number of emails I get in my LinkedIn inbox asking for endorsements; please take a survey; buy my service—which these people presumably blast out to their LinkedIn connections just like email spammers.
 There is more blatant WIFM (what’s in it for me) in the digital world.